Rohlicek128/ImageShading/README.md

 3. Locate the **DLL** and add reference to it

 ### Link Library to Project
-1. Add Library to your solution
+1. Add the directory from _/ImageShading_ to your solution
-2. In Visual Studio, hgclick _Project/Add Reference_
+2. In Visual Studio, click _Project/Add Reference_
 3. in _/Project_ locate the library
 4. Click **Add Reference**